HL7/US-Core/input/intro-notes/StructureDefinition-us-core-encounter-intro.md

 ### Mandatory and Must Support Data Elements

-The following data-elements must always be present ([Mandatory] definition) or must be supported if the data is present in the sending system ([Must Support] definition).
+The following data elements must always be present ([Mandatory] definition) or must be supported if the data is present in the sending system ([Must Support] definition).
 They are presented below in a simple human-readable explanation.
 Profile specific guidance and examples are provided as well.
 The [Formal Views] below provides the formal summary, definitions, and terminology requirements.

 **Each Encounter Must Have:**

 1. A status
-1. An classification such as inpatient, outpatient or emergency
+1. A classification such as inpatient, outpatient, or emergency
 1. An encounter type
 1. A patient